nazunalika/rpmspecs-gzdoom/README.rst

 **Note:** I am not responsible for system damages, break-ins, or faulty code of the software that can cause the formerly listed.
 Always develop and test in an isolated environment at all times. **Always keep SELinux enabled.**

 **Note:** 32 bit builds have been disabled.
 Please use 64 bit.
-If you are wanting an ARM build, it may require you to build your own SRPM and build it yourself.
-I currently do not have any ARM build targets.
+Arm builds are now supported: AARCH64

 Frequently Asked Questions
 --------------------------